hsnavarro/retrogame-rust/README.md

 ## Learning Opportunities
 - Profiling (Windows Performance Analyzer)
 - Testing (Rust unit tests, commit only if all tests are ok)

+# Project mini-Cloud

+The main goal is to stream the game at 60 fps using a Raspberry Pi as a server.
+The client should only send input, decompress, and decode data from the server.